 What is a Catapult?

-Catapult centres are being established and overseen by Innovate UK as a new addition to its range of programmes to stimulate innovation.
+Catapult centres were established and overseen by Innovate UK as a new addition to its range of programmes to stimulate innovation.
 They are places where the best of the UK’s innovative businesses and researchers work together to bring new products and services more quickly to commercialisation.
 Focusing on areas with great market potential, Catapults will open up global opportunities for the UK and generate economic growth for the future.

 For more information, please visit the Catapult website.